This post's overview:

 Since Cappadocia is getting incresingly popular due to Instagram (well, to be honest, Cappadocia is one of the most Instagrammable places in the world), I recommend booking the hotels at least 4-5 months in advance!

-After arriving at the hotel, we went for a late breakfast in one of the restaurants in Goreme (One Way restaurant – that’s the name) and got back to the hotel to take an AMV tour around 2 valleys of Cappadocia.
+After arriving at the hotel, we went for a late breakfast in one of the restaurants in Goreme (One Way restaurant – that’s the name) and got back to the hotel to take a Quad Safari around 2 valleys of Cappadocia.
 I strongly recommend taking an AMV (quad bike) tour, as it’s the best way to explore the valleys.
-Check the availability of the AMV tours here.

-Here are some other tours you can take in Cappadocia:
+If that’s not your cup of tea, here are some other amazing tours to take in Cappadocia:

-After taking the MVT tour, we went back to our room, changed and went to the hotel terrace to take some shots of the sunset in Cappadocia.
+After taking the quad bike tour, we went back to our room, changed and headed to the hotel terrace to take some shots of the sunset in Cappadocia.
 Afterwards, we went to the restaurant Seten for dinner – it was amazing and I definitely recommend you visiting this restaurant.
 During the high season and the weekends, consider making a reservation, otherwise, the restaurant might be fully booked!

 Day 2: Hot air balloon flight & going back to Istanbul